Proxy Tester

 | **Limit** | 1 request per minute |

-| **Supported formats** | `IP:PORT:LOGIN:PASSWORD`, `LOGIN:PASSWORD@IP:PORT` and other standard formats |
+| **Supported formats** | `IP:PORT:LOGIN:PASSWORD`, `LOGIN:PASSWORD@IP:PORT`, and other standard formats |

 ## What the result shows

-After checking, the table <mark style="color:purple;">**History**</mark> displays:
+After the check, the <mark style="color:purple;">**History**</mark> table displays:

 | Field | Description |

-| ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
+| ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-| **Proxy** | The IP address through which the connection passed |
+| **Proxy** | IP address through which the connection was made |

 | **Response time** | Response time in milliseconds.
-The smaller it is, the faster the proxy |
+The lower it is, the faster the proxy |

 | **Status code** | HTTP response code. `200` means everything is OK |

-| **Result** | Final status: <mark style="color:green;">**Success**</mark> (working) or <mark style="color:red;">**Failed**</mark> (not working).
-It also shows the connection type (HTTP/SOCKS5) and support for <mark style="color:purple;">UDP</mark>, if the proxy is SOCKS5. |
+| **Result** | Final status: <mark style="color:green;">**Success**</mark> (works) or <mark style="color:red;">**Failed**</mark> (does not work).
+Also shows the connection type (HTTP/SOCKS5) and <mark style="color:purple;">UDP</mark> support if the proxy is SOCKS5. |

-## If the proxy did not pass the check
+## If the proxy fails the check

 This does not always mean the proxy is faulty.
 Check:

-* Whether the format is specified correctly (login\password\port)
+* Whether the format is correct (login\password\port)

 * Whether the protocol is mixed up (HTTP \ SOCKS5)